pseudoincorrect/vscode-quickfind/README.md

 ### Features:
 - **Case-Sensitive Search**: Toggle the `Aa` button to enable/disable case-sensitive matching
 - **Whole-Word Search**: Toggle the `W` button to match only complete words
-- **Persistent Settings**: Your toggle preferences are automatically saved and remembered across sessions
+- **Persistent Settings**: Your toggle preferences are automatically saved (in `/tmp/vscode-quickfind-config.json`) and remembered across sessions
 - **Real-time Updates**: Changes apply immediately to your current search
 - **Visual Feedback**: Inactive buttons appear muted, active buttons are highlighted with full color and green border

-### Usage:
-- Click the `Aa` button to toggle case-sensitive search on/off
-- Click the `W` button to toggle whole-word search on/off
-- Both options start disabled by default
-- Settings are stored in `/tmp/vscode-quickfind-config.json`

 ## ⏳ Search History